navkar/Predictions/README.md

 * Heavy drone usage.
 * Herd-like mentality will transform into social justice
 * Decentralized electricity generation and transmission using smaller Nuclear fusion reactors.
 * Humanity moving towards Kardashev scale type-1.
-What is Kardashev scale ? (ref:)[https://en.wikipedia.org/wiki/Kardashev_scale]
+What is Kardashev scale ? [read more](https://en.wikipedia.org/wiki/Kardashev_scale)

 > “To deny people their human rights is to challenge their very humanity.” — Nelson Mandela